scutoids/Modern-Calculator-Application-Project/README.md

 - Version 3.0

 Added AI page

-Added How to use pagd
+Added How to use page

 ## Exhibit
 - **[HomePage](HomePage.png)**